As the great American labor organizer and socialist Mary Harris ‘Mother’ Jones said: “Sit down and read. Educate yourself for the coming conflicts.”

-The following list does not pretend to be complete.
-I could easily double or triple the number of titles without covering the field, but I’ve tried to keep it to a manageable length.
-That forced me to drop some very good books that don’t quite qualify as “essential.”
+As before, the list does not pretend to be complete.
+I could easily triple the number of titles without covering the field, but I’ve arbitrarily limited it to 20 books, which forced me to drop some very good books, including some that were on previous lists.

-My principal criteria were subjective: these are books that I have found particularly valuable, that I refer to frequently, and that I often recommend to others.
+My selection criteria are subjective: these are books that I have found particularly valuable, that I refer to frequently, and that I often recommend to others.
 I make no apology for including two of my own books — if I didn’t think people ought to read them, I wouldn’t have written them.

 An Ecosocialist Starter Kit

-- Fred Magdoff and John Bellamy Foster.
-What Every Environmentalist Needs to Know about Capitalism (Monthly Review Press, 2011)
+1. Fred Magdoff and John Bellamy Foster.
+What Every Environmentalist Needs to Know about Capitalism, Monthly Review Press, 2011

-- Chris Williams, Ecology and Socialism: Solutions to Capitalist Ecological Crisis (Haymarket Books, 2010)
+5. Chris Williams, Ecology and Socialism: Solutions to Capitalist Ecological Crisis.
+Haymarket Books, 2010

 Marxist theory and ecology